pharmbio/sciluigi/README.md

 That's it!
 And again, see the "usage" section just below for a more detailed description of getting to this!

+## Support: Getting help

+Please use the [issue queue](https://github.com/pharmbio/sciluigi/issues) for any support questions, rather than mailing the author(s) directly, as the solutions can then help others who face similar issues (we are a very small team with very limited time, so this is important).

 ## Prerequisites

 - Python 2.7 - 3.4